 Our government is negotiating with Isla and PdVSA on what to do.
 She neglects to say that:

-- the 1.5M needed for upgrading have already been shown to be insufficient, but are still what the negotiations are based on
+- the 1.5M needed for upgrading have already been shown to be insufficient, but are still what the negotiations are based on - even after upgrade it will not be possible for Isla to conform to international environment standards - Isla has announced that it will take seven years (140 deaths) after upgrading actually starts before there are positive results (that's one death for every Isla-worker)

 Isla, as we all know by now, will continue going to court until all further delaying techniques are exhausted.
 My highly educated guess is, then Isla will shut down and leave us to clean up.

-Inhabitants of Wishi/Marchena, barrios downwind of Isla, held a well-timed demonstration on 26 April, attired with mouth covers.
+Demonstration Inhabitants of Wishi/Marchena, barrios downwind of Isla, held a well-timed demonstration on 26 April, attired with mouth covers.
 They were talked to (or at) by operations manager Donata, who told them Isla was not responsible for public health but merely for pollution.
 Material damages he pooh-poohed as caused by salty air.
 He conceded the "acid stripper" occasionally exudes a sour stench upon start-up.
+Organizer Valpoort felt the inhabitants were held in limbo between Island and Isla.
+People showed discontent because, notwithstanding invitations, not one politician had taken the trouble to attend except for DP George.
+They're probably too busy "working on it".